nathanstilwell/SocketWrench/README.md

       type: "message"
     }

-Socket Wrench will look for this property, and if found will emit an event of that type and pass MessageEvent.data to the callback
+SocketWrench will look for this property, and if found will emit an event of that type and pass MessageEvent.data to the callback

     socket.on('messageType', function (messageData) {
       // do stuff with message